Vicia faba: Peru

+Poland

+In Poland, fava beans are frequently served boiled as a seasonal snack, usually from June to July.
+The pods are discarded.
+The individual beans are typically (though not always) peeled at the time of consumption.

 Portugal

-Fava beans (favas) are widely cultivated in Portugal and are very popular throughout the country.
+Broad beans (favas) are widely cultivated in Portugal and are very popular throughout the country.
 The most popular dish cooked with favas is "favada", a stew with onion and pork—depending on the region of the country the pork may be chorizo, bacon, pork shoulder, ribs or the mixture of many of these.
 In Alentejo a lot of coriander will be added in the end.
-Besides favada, fava beans may be served dry and fried as an appetiser.
+Besides favada, broad beans may be served dry and fried as an appetiser.

 Serbia

 Broad bean aspic (Serbian: bobove pihtije) is a Serbian winter dish in which the pureed cooked beans are combined with crushed garlic and set in a mould, topped with ground paprika in hot oil.

 Spain

 Broad beans (habas) are widely cultivated in Spain.
 Culinary uses vary among regions, but they can be used as the main pulse in a stew (Habas estofadas, michirones) or as an addition to other dishes (menestra, paella).
 In certain regions they can be eaten while unripe or fried and packaged as a snack.